fastify/middie/README.md

 If you want to change the Fastify hook that the middleware will be attached to, pass a `hook` option like so:

+*Note you can access `req.body` from the `preValidation` lifecycle step onwards.
+The lifecycle order is available in the (Fastify documentation)[https://www.fastify.io/docs/latest/Reference/Hooks/]*

 ```js
 const fastify = require('fastify')()